canonical/charmed-kubeflow-documentation/docs/how-to/use/run-spark-jobs.rst

 Run Spark workloads on Kubeflow notebooks
 ------------------------------------------

-This section describes how Spark jobs can be run from inside a Kubeflow notebook environment.
+This section describes how to run Spark jobs from inside a Kubeflow notebook environment.

 .. _create_notebook_for_spark_job: